 How to end a server using an external application ?

-The server is running on COM3 and it has to terminate from within a third party application.
-Call the ZMCS.EXE including the parameter /Mu plus the communication port number x (COMx) on which the server to terminate is running.
-We may enter the following line manually or execute it from within any application in order to end the server running on COM3.
+We can enter the following line manually or execute it from within any application in order to end the server running in background on COM3.

 Unloading the server on COM3: ZMCS /Mu3